stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-The length of the index buffer is then calculated based on the component type of the index:
+The length of the index buffer is then calculated based on the appropriate component type:

 ```java
 private Bufferable index() {